SableRaf/dogeBeGone_extension/README.md

 ## Usage

 Once the extension is installed, just visit [Twitter](https://twitter.com/) and let DogeBeGone work its magic.
-The Doge icon will be gone, and the bird will fly back to its rightful place.
+The Doge icon will be gone, and the bird will fly back to its rightful place (WIP)

 ## Limitations

 * The Doge icon on first load is still present.
-* The extension hides the Doge icon but doesn't currently replace it with the Bird.
+* The extension hides the Doge icon but doesn not currently replace it with the Bird

 ## Contributing